Dice RollerDice Roller API

 https://api.apiverve.com/v1/diceroller

-Here are examples of how to call the Dice Roller API in different programming languages:
+How to call the Dice Roller API in different programming languages.

 cURL Request